Background & Education

 • House of Dreams, commissioned by the Baltimore Symphony Orchestra, in memory of James Rouse

-These works and others have also been performed by the Atlanta, Charlotte, Chicago Civic, Chicago Youth, Cleveland, Richmond and San Antonio Symphony Orchestras, the Cincinnati Symphony Youth Orchestra, the Florida Philharmonic, Greater Twin Cities Youth Orchestras, Alea III, Auros Group for New Music, Concerto Soloists of Philadelphia (currently Chamber Orchestra of Philadelphia), Orchestra 2001, Orchestra Society of Philadelphia, and soloists Ignat Solzhenitsyn, Demarre McGill and others.
+These works and others have also been performed by the Alabama, Atlanta, Charlotte, Chicago Civic, Chicago Sinfonietta, Chicago Youth, Cleveland, Georgia, Minnesota, Nashville, Richmond, San Antonio Symphony Orchestras, the Cincinnati Symphony Youth Orchestra, the Florida Philharmonic, Greater Twin Cities Youth Orchestras, Alea III, Auros Group for New Music, Concerto Soloists of Philadelphia (currently Chamber Orchestra of Philadelphia), DaCapo Chamber Players, Orchestra 2001, Orchestra Society of Philadelphia, and soloists Ignat Solzhenitsyn, Demarre McGill and others.
 Jonathan has worked with such conductors as Robert Spano, Roger Norrington, Neeme Jarvi, Paavo Jarvi, Michael Morgan, Leslie Dunner and Davis Zinman, among others.

 Compositions for Youth/Family/Educational Concerts